NotSoRed1/gql/README.md

 | follows    |&check; | &check; | &check; |

-## what you can do with the api:
+## What you can do with it:
-here is an instagram clone i made using this api and reactjs https://instagram3.netlify.app
+Here is an instagram clone i made using this api and reactjs https://instagram3.netlify.app
 ![image info](res/instagram-clone.png)